 Already finished your first ROP and want to look for something more?
 Similar to ROPs, you will be able to work alongside faculty members and contribute to their research projects.
-However, instead of earning credits, you get paid!
+However, instead of earning credits, you get paid (although you generally get minimum wage).
 Also unlike ROPs, you are treated less like a student but more like a research assistant (RA).
 See this page for more information about the Work Study Program and make sure to log in to CLNx to see more details.

 Casual Employment and Volunteering

 With casual employment and volunteering, you may work in many of the same positions as Work Study.
 Why would you want to consider these opportunities instead then?
 For one thing, if you’ve missed the Work Study deadline or already have a position with Work Study, you won’t be able to take more positions through it.
 In that case, emailing the professor and asking whether they can take you as a regular Research Assistant or a volunteer is the next best thing you can do.
 In addition, casual positions sometimes pay better than Work Study.
 However, since casual employment is not subsidized by the university, professors are much more willing to hire Work Study students than casual RAs.